 Update from the Group:

-The Link REFIT Group met on 5 April, focusing on continued advocacy for the effective implementation of the Birds and Habitats Directives, and opposing any moves to open up the Directives for review.
+The work of the group continues to focus on advocacy for the effective implementation of the Birds and Habitats Directives, and opposing any moves to open up the Directives for review.
 Notwithstanding many positive statements by Ministers across many Member States, including the UK, there is still a risk that the Directives might be opened.

-The EU consultant’s report on the fitness check of the Directives, which is the next major milestone, is expected to be announced during Green Week (30 May/2 June) or at the Dutch ‘Dynamic Nature’ Conference (28/30 June).
-This is likely to be an important indicator about whether the Directives and/or their Annexes are to be opened up.
+The EU consultant’s report on the fitness check of the Directives, which is the next major milestone, was expected to be announced during Green Week (30 May/2 June) or at the Dutch ‘Dynamic Nature’ Conference (28/30 June).
+However, it is clear that the results of the Fitness Check are being discussed at the highest levels within the Commission, and that both the conclusions and the timescale for their release remain uncertain.
 Continued pressure from Link and its members will therefore be crucial over the coming months, although inevitably activity is constrained during the EU Referendum period.

-A number of Link members are involved with the Defra Working Group on better implementation of the Directives.
-Link is not a member, but will continue to provide contextual advice and information to participating Link members as required.
+A number of Link members are involved with the Defra Working Group on better implementation of the Directives, and an event to sign the Memorandum of Agreement underpinning this work is now planned for 6 July 2016 and will be attended by Environment Minister Rory Stewart.
+Link is not a member of this group, but will continue to provide contextual advice and information to participating Link members as required.

 The Joint Links position statement on REFIT, which was signed by 100 NGOs last year, is currently being updated to reflect the huge level of public support for the Directives expressed in the response to the European Commission consultation (‘Nature Check’), and our proposals for better implementation.